Manure Applicator Certification Program

 - New Confinement Site Applicators

-The definition of a SAFO is related to animal unit (a.u.) capacity and is defined as an operation with 500 or less a. u.
-If a confinement livestock operation has more than a 500 a.u. capacity, the operator must be certified to apply manure, see Table 1 to determine animal unit capacity.
+The definition of a SAFO is related to animal unit (a.u.) capacity and is defined as an operation with 500 or less a.u.
+If a confinement livestock operation has more than a 500 a.u. capacity, the operator must be certified to handle, haul and apply manure, see Table 1 (link to table at bottom of this document) to determine animal unit capacity.

 Confinement site applicators may include people who are part-time employees of, or who trade work with, other active farmers.
 The following people are exempt from a commercial manure certification, but must still be certified as a confinement site applicator: